Housing support for the Armed Forces community

 Social rented housing

 Social housing is very scarce with most councils having long waiting lists.
 The Armed Forces Covenant means that you will not be disadvantaged by not having a local connection.
-However, it does not mean that you get put to the top of the list.
+However, it does not mean that you are put to the top of the list.

 Even if you get to the top of the waiting list, it could still be many months or years before you get a house.
 If you leave Service Family Accommodation (SFA) and are homeless, we have a duty of care to house you.
 This housing may be in a hostel or B&B, which is not ideal for a family.